 Pull the ribbon through and twist it around your needle.
 Patterns often call for different sorts of french knots- a two french knot is wrapping the fabric around the needle twice, for example.

 Place the needle very close to where it came through.
 Gently pierce the fabric here- and this is where I use my other hand to pull the extra ribbon and tighten the loops around the needle.
 You will want to hold this ribbon as you pull the knot through.
 You can play with this technique and learn to pull the knot to give a loose or tight knot, depending on what flower you want to create.
-This knot alone can be used to create flowers.
-For example, three closely placed french knots as I have done here can be a spray of rose buds.
-They also work nicely for baby's breath or flower buds of any flower.

 Next week, we'll work on Blue Convulvolus!